Select therapeutic use:

 Sustained ventricular tachycardia: Initiate in hospital; initially 100mg every 12 hrs; may increase by 50mg twice daily at 4 day intervals; max 400mg/day.
 PSVT or PAF: 50mg every 12 hrs; may increase by 50mg twice daily at 4 day intervals; max 300mg daily.
 CrCl ≤35mL/min per 1.73m2: Initially 100mg once daily or 50mg every 12hrs.

 2nd- or 3rd-degree AV block or right bundle branch block associated with left hemiblock, unless paced.
-Chronic atrial fibrillation.
 Cardiogenic shock.
 Recent MI.

-Verify benefits outweigh risks; see literature.
-Heart failure or myocardial dysfunction.
+Verify benefits outweigh risks; see full labeling.
+Increased risk of pro-arrhythmic effects.
+Chronic atrial fibrillation: not recommended.
+History of CHF or myocardial dysfunction.
 Sick sinus syndrome.
 Pacemaker patients.
 Correct potassium imbalances before use.
 Severe renal or hepatic impairment, concomitant amiodarone or reduced myocardial function: monitor plasma level.
 Discontinue if heart block occurs unless paced.
 Discontinue if liver dysfunction, blood dyscrasias occur.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Increased digoxin toxicity.
 May potentiate negative inotropic effects of β-blockers.
 Potentiated by cimetidine.
 Antagonized by phenytoin, phenobarbital, carbamazepine.
 Avoid disopyramide, verapamil, nifedipine, diltiazem, other negative inotropics. ½ dose when given with amiodarone.